RSDKModding/RSDKv2-Decompilation/README.md

 # Sonic Nexus (2008, RSDK) Decompilation
 A Full Decompilation of Sonic Nexus (2008), a Retro Engine game made by Taxman.

+Without assets from the game, this decompilation will not run.
+You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).

+# Additional Tweaks
+* Added a built in mod loader, allowing to easily create and play mods.
+* There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania.
+* Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
+* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.

-# How to build:
+# How to build
-## Windows:
+## Windows
-* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the Visual Studio solution
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the visual studio solution.
-* or grab a prebuilt executable from the releases section, or if you have a github account, from the Github Actions tab.
-Be warned, these may or may not introduce issues so keep that in mind.
+* Alternatively, you can grab a prebuilt executable from the releases section.

-## Windows UWP (Phone, Xbox, etc.):
-* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/win-uwp/dependencies.txt) to setup dependencies, then build and deploy via the UWP Visual Studio solution.
-* After install copy your `Data.rsdk` and `videos` folder into the apps localstate folder

-## Windows via MSYS2 (64-bit Only):

-* Download the newest version of the MSYS2 installer from [here](https://www.msys2.org/) and install it.
-* Run the MINGW64 prompt (from the windows Start Menu/MSYS2 64-bit/MSYS2 MinGW 64-bit), when the program starts enter `pacman -Syuu` in the prompt and hit Enter.
-Press `Y` when it asks if you want to update packages.
-If it asks you to close the prompt, do so, then restart it and run the same command again.
-This updates the packages to their latest versions.
-* Now install the dependencies with the following command: `pacman -S pkg-config make git mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2 mingw-w64-x86_64-libogg mingw-w64-x86_64-libvorbis mingw-w64-x86_64-libtheora`
-* Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-Nexus-Decompilation.git`
-* Go into the repo you just cloned with `cd Sonic-Nexus-Decompilation`
-* Then run `make CXXFLAGS=-O2 CXX=x86_64-w64-mingw32-g++ STATIC=1 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

-## Mac:
+## Mac
-* Clone the repo, then follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project
+* Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.
-* or grab a prebuilt executable from the releases section

-## Linux:
+## Linux
-* To setup your build enviroment and library dependecies run the following commands:
+* To setup your build enviroment and library dependecies, run the following commands:
   * Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libtheora-dev`
   * Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libtheora`
 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-Nexus-Decompilation.git`
-* Go into the repo you just cloned with `cd Sonic-Nexus-Decompilation`
+* Go into the repo you just cloned with `cd Sonic-Nexus-Decompilation`.
+* Then run `make CXXFLAGS=-O2 -j5`.
+  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
+  * The `CXXFLAGS` option can be removed if you do not want optimizations.
-* Then run `make CXXFLAGS=-O2 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)
+  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

-## Switch:
+## Unofficial Branches
-* Head on over to [cosmic's fork](https://github.com/LittlePlanetCD/Sonic-Nexus-Decomp-Switch) and follow the installation instructions in the readme.
+Follow the installation instructions in the readme of each branch.
+* For the **Nintendo Switch**, go to [LittlePlanetCD's fork](https://github.com/LittlePlanetCD/Sonic-Nexus-Decomp-Switch).

+Because these branches are unofficial, we can't provide support for them and they may not be up-to-date.

-## Other platforms:
+## Other Platforms
-Currently the only "officially" supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
+Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it (as well as tinyxml2 for the mod API), so the codebase is very multiplatform.
-If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added
+If you're able to, you can clone this repo and port it to a platform not on the list.

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.